Interactive infographic: How to feed the content monster without being eaten

 The SCOM Framework: 12 steps to the perfect strategy

 However, implementing strategic content marketing is not that easy.
-This is because you suddenly have different interests, more topics, more channels and many more options overall.
-That is complex.
-But that's also where the strength lies.
-Because if you manage to get all silos to plan and produce together, there are great synergy effects.
-Above all, you will then also be able to cover the so-called "customer journey": After all, the customer is in contact with the company via many channels, and the better these are coordinated, the better the results.
+Suddenly, you have different interests, more topics, more channels, and overall many more possibilities.
+It's complex.
+But that is also where its strength lies.
+Because if you succeed in getting all the silos to plan and produce together, there are great synergy effects.
+Above all, you will then also succeed in covering the so-called "customer journey": After all, the customer is in contact with the company via many channels, and the better these are coordinated with each other, the better the results.
 And because this is a complex project, there is the SCOM framework.
-Incidentally, SCOM stands for "Strategic Content Marketing".
-And the framework covers all the steps that need to be covered.
+SCOM stands for "Strategic Content Marketing."
+The framework covers all the steps that need to be taken.

 The following text is aimed at marketing managers or ambitious employees who would like to introduce "Strategic Content Marketing" as a project manager with or without external advice.
 Be aware: you are operating outside the silos here.
 And your main task is to bring these silos together.
 It's not easy, but it can be done.
 And if you succeed, you'll be sure to get the credit!